-Megaloblasts are large nucleated RBC precursors with noncondensed chromatin.
-Macrocytes are enlarged RBCs (ie, MCV > 100 fL/cell).
-Macrocytic RBCs occur in a variety of clinical circumstances, many unrelated to megaloblastosis.
+Megaloblasts are large nucleated red blood cell (RBC) precursors with noncondensed chromatin due to impaired DNA synthesis.
+Macrocytes are enlarged RBCs (ie, mean corpuscular volume [MCV] > 100 fL/cell).
+Macrocytic RBCs occur in a variety of clinical circumstances, many unrelated to megaloblastic maturation.

 Macrocytosis due to excess RBC membrane occurs in patients with chronic liver disease when cholesterol esterification is defective.
 Macrocytosis with an MCV of about 100 to 105 fL/cell can occur with chronic alcohol use in the absence of folate deficiency.
-Mild macrocytosis can occur in aplastic anemia, especially as recovery occurs.
-Macrocytosis is also common in myelodysplasia.
+Mild macrocytosis can occur in aplastic anemia Aplastic Anemia Aplastic anemia is a disorder of the hematopoietic stem cell that results in a loss of blood cell precursors, hypoplasia or aplasia of bone marrow, and cytopenias in two or more cell lines ... read more , especially as recovery occurs.
+Macrocytosis is also common in myelodysplasia Myelodysplastic Syndrome (MDS) The myelodysplastic syndrome (MDS) is group of disorders typified by peripheral cytopenia, dysplastic hematopoietic progenitors, a hypercellular or hypocellular bone marrow, and a high risk... read more .
 Because RBC membrane molding occurs in the spleen after cell release from the marrow, RBCs may be slightly macrocytic after splenectomy, although these changes are not associated with anemia.
-Reticulocytosis (in a hemolytic anemia, for example) can also cause macrocytosis.
+Reticulocytosis (eg, in a hemolytic anemia) can cause macrocytosis.

 The most common causes of megaloblastic states are

-The most common cause of B12 deficiency is pernicious anemia due to impaired intrinsic factor secretion (usually secondary to the presence of autoantibodies—see Autoimmune Metaplastic Atrophic Gastritis).
-Other common causes are malabsorption due to gastritis, gastric bypass or tapeworm infection.
-Dietary deficiency is rare.
+The most common cause of B12 deficiency is pernicious anemia due to impaired intrinsic factor secretion (usually secondary to the presence of autoantibodies—see Autoimmune Metaplastic Atrophic Gastritis Autoimmune Metaplastic Atrophic Gastritis Autoimmune metaplastic atrophic gastritis is an inherited autoimmune disease that attacks parietal cells, resulting in hypochlorhydria and decreased production of intrinsic factor.
+Consequences... read more ).
+Pernicious anemia can develop even in the absence of old age.
+Other common causes are malabsorption due to gastritis, gastric bypass, or tapeworm infection.
+Dietary deficiency is rare but can occur in patients eating a vegan diet.

 Other causes of megaloblastosis include drugs (generally antineoplastics such as hydroxyurea, or immunosuppressants) that interfere with DNA synthesis and rare metabolic disorders (eg, hereditary orotic aciduria).

-Anemia develops insidiously and may not cause symptoms until it is severe.
+Megaloblastic anemia develops insidiously and may not cause symptoms until anemia is severe.
 Gastrointestinal manifestations are common, including diarrhea, glossitis, and anorexia.
-Neurologic manifestations, including peripheral neuropathy, gait instability, and dementia, are unique to B12 deficiency and can be permanent if prolonged.
+Neurologic manifestations, including peripheral neuropathy and gait instability, are unique to B12 deficiency and can be permanent if prolonged.
+Paresthesias can be the presenting manifestation of B12 deficiency, even before (or in the absence of) anemia.

 Supplementation with the proper vitamin is required.
 Always rule out B12 deficiency prior to supplementation with folate.
 Failure to do so can mask a concomitant B12 deficiency and lead to progression of neurologic complications.

-The etiology of any vitamin deficiency should also be investigated and treated.
+The etiology of any vitamin deficiency should also be treated.

-Megaloblasts are large nucleated RBC precursors with noncondensed chromatin.
+Megaloblasts are large nucleated red blood cell precursors with noncondensed chromatin.

 The most common causes of megaloblastic, macrocytic anemia are deficiency or defective utilization of vitamin B12 or folate.

-Do CBC, RBC indices, reticulocyte count, and peripheral smear.
+Do complete blood count, red blood cell indices, reticulocyte count, and peripheral smear.

 Measure vitamin B12 and folate levels and consider methylmalonic acid and homocysteine testing.